 Title: Park homes insulation

-Additional inform ation about this unit
+Additional inform Additional information about this unit

 Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.

-Sector Subject Areas 5.2 Building and Construction
+Sector Subject Are eas 5.2 Building and Construction

 Availability for use Shared unit

-Unit guided learning hours 110
+Unit guided learni ng hours 110

 Assessment 20

-Title: Installing insulation to suspended floors in the workplace Unit Number: F/618/5681 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the ginformation rework and reso confirm its accompleteness to the building and condition installing insul suspended flo elating to the ources to curacy, and relevance type, fabric when ation to 1.1 1.2 1.3 1.4 1.5 Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments manufacturers' information data sheets Comply with information and/or instructions derived from risk assessments and method statements.
-Describe why the organisational procedures have been developed and how they are implemented.
-Explain the importance of organisational procedures to solve problems and why it is important to follow them.
-Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statementsrisk assessments designstandards data sheets official guidance
+Title: Installing insul lation to suspended floors in the workplace Unit Number: F/618/5681 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given design information relating to the work and resources to confirm its accuracy, completeness and relevance to the building type, fabric and condition when installing insulation to suspended floors.
+1.1 Interpret and extract relevant information from: drawings specifications schedules method statements risk assessments manufacturers' information data sheets 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe why the organisational procedures have been developed and how they are implemented.
+1.4 Explain the importance of organisational procedures to solve problems and why it is important to follow them.
+1.5 Describe different types of information, their source, accuracy, completeness and how they are interpreted in relation to: drawings specifications schedules method statements risk assessments data sheets official guidance designstandards